-If you’re looking to control your household food budget or simply want to limit trips to the grocery store, a stand-alone freezer can be an excellent investment.
+If you’re looking to control the household food budget or simply want to limit trips to the grocery store, stand-alone freezers can be an excellent investment.
 They offer long-term storage space for perishable foods while helping owners take advantage of grocery store sales.
 These large-capacity freezers also can be essential for those who garden, fish, or hunt.

 The best upright freezers allow for better organization of stored foods and utilize less floor space than chest freezers.
 Upright freezers are available in different capacities and finishes that match other appliances in the home.
-This shopping guide includes important factors to consider when shopping to help narrow down the options to the best upright freezer and provides a list of some of the top-performing models on the market.
+This buyer’s guide includes important factors that will help you narrow down the options for the best upright freezer and provides a list of some of the top-performing models on the market.

 - BEST FOR GARAGE: Gladiator 17.8 cu. ft.
-Upright Rolling Garage Freezer
+Frost-Free Upright Freezer

-- BEST FOR SMALL SPACES: Frigidaire 5.8 cu. ft.
-Upright Freezer
+- BEST FOR SMALL SPACES: Whynter 2.1 cu. ft.
+Energy Star Mini Upright Freezer

 - BEST MINI FREEZER: Magic Chef 3.0 cu. ft.
-Upright Freezer
+Compact Upright Freezer

 - BEST LARGE FREEZER: GE 21.3 cu. ft.
 Frost-Free Upright Freezer